wallymathieu/assertfail/_posts/2022-03-13-validation-and-mediator.md

 - [Stackoverflow](https://stackoverflow.com/questions/42283011/add-validation-to-a-mediatr-behavior-pipeline)
 - [CodeMaze](https://code-maze.com/cqrs-mediatr-fluentvalidation/)

-The reason why I've implemented these examples is in order to showcase how you can cut down on some of the ceremony around using a generic mediator interface implementation togheter with fluent validation logic (pipeline behavior in MediatR parlance).
+The reason why I've implemented these examples is in order to showcase how you can cut down on some of the ceremony around using a generic mediator interface implementation together with fluent validation logic (pipeline behavior in MediatR parlance).

 Note that I'm not making a value judgement around [if you should use MediatR or not](https://cezarypiatek.github.io/post/why-i-dont-use-mediatr-for-cqrs/), [if you should use AOP or not](https://en.wikipedia.org/wiki/Aspect-oriented_programming#Criticism).